 He joined Nchanga Consolidated Copper Mines at Nkana as an interpreter and later worked as a touch typist in the same company.

-Robinson Puta was then promoted and did office work and was housed in D1 27 section in Wusakile.
+Robinson was then promoted and did office work and was housed in D1 27 section in Kitwe's Wusakile Township.

 In 1949 Robinson Puta joined the likes of Goodwin Mbikusita Lewanika, Matthew Nkoloma, Alfred Chambeshi, Harry Chungi and Mr. Mugala in forming the African Mine Workers Union (AMWU).
 The group had been inspired by the formation of the European Mine Workers Union.

-Although the AMWU made demands on Robinson Puta, he still had time for other duties such as teaching Bemba language to European immigrants who were encouraged to learn the language for the purpose of communicating with the local people.
+Although the AMWU made demands on Robinson Puta, he still had time for other duties such as teaching the Bemba language to European immigrants who were encouraged to learn the language so that they could communicate more effectively with the local people.